 Understanding UKAS Calibration for Weigh Pads: What You Need to Know

-At MWS, we often get inquiries about UKAS calibration for weigh pads, particularly in light of recent updates to the industry standards.
+At MWS, we often get inquiries about UKAS calibration for weigh pads, particularly in light of updates to industry standards in 2024.
 The Vehicle Certification Agency (VCA) introduced new recommendations in 2024 that have significant implications for the calibration of weigh pads used in weighing new vans and lorries.
 These updates emphasise the importance of adhering to the UKAS ISO 17025 standard, marking a shift away from the previously accepted ISO 9001 standard.
 In this blog post, we’ll explain what this means for weigh pad calibrations and how MWS can help you meet these new requirements.

 The Shift to UKAS ISO 17025: Why It Matters